microsoft/openjdk-proposals/remove_win32_bit/jep.md

 Reference
 ---------

-This proposal is inspired by and builds upon [JEP 449](https://openjdk.org/jeps/449), which deprecated the 32-bit Windows installer of OpenJDK.
+This proposal is inspired by and builds upon [JEP 449](https://openjdk.org/jeps/449), which deprecated the 32-bit Windows support from the OpenJDK.

 Risks and Assumptions
 ---------------------